keink/Weighted-Linear-Matroid-Parity/README.md

 Mode 0, 1, 2, 4 respectively correspond to integer random matrices, incidence matrices of undirected graphs, matrices for S-path problem and incidence matrices of directed graphs.

 # Test cases
-Each test case starts with the number of rows and the number of columns, followed by elements of matrix.
+Each test case starts with the number of rows and the number of columns, and elements of matrix follow.

 # Output
 For each test case, programs output the following terms:  <br>